ctavolazzi/howtowincapitalism/src/content/users/crispy.md

 # System Administrator

-Primary operator of the NovaSystem.
-Full access to all content and system features.
+Site administrator with full access to all content and system features.

 ## Permissions